ferrellsl/QuikGrid/README.md

-A native MacOS port is in development with an expected release date in the 4th quarter of 2026.
-The native MacOS version will require XQuartz, found here: https://www.xquartz.org/
+A native MacOS port for M-Series Macs is in development with an expected release date in the 4th quarter of 2026.

 FOR QUESTIONS or COMMENTS: